nikhillad/Pagination-PHP/README.md

 # Pagination-PHP
-A pagination class in PHP which supports ajax call support as well
+A pagination class in PHP which supports ajax call as well